hippalectryon-0/sandboxie-docs/Content/AutoRecoverIgnore.md

 # Auto Recover Ignore

 _AutoRecoverIgnore_ is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It specifies folders or file types that should be ignored by the Immediate Recovery extension of [Quick Recovery](QuickRecovery.md).
+It specifies folders or file types that should be ignored by the Immediate Recovery extension of [Recovery](Recovery.md).
 For example:

 ```
    .